-Further, the Government must prove that the means of identification was possessed "during and in relation to" the crime specified in the count of the indictment.
-The phrase "during and in relation to" means that there must be a firm connection between the Defendant, the means of identification, and the crime specified in the indictment.
-The means of identification must have helped with some important function or purpose of the crime, and not simply have been there accidentally or coincidentally.
-The means of identification at least must facilitate, or have the potential of facilitating, the crime specified in the count of the indictment.
+The Government also must prove that the [means of identification] [identification document] was possessed "during and in relation to" the crime alleged in the indictment.
+The phrase "during and in relation to" means that there must be a firm connection between the Defendant, the [means of identification] [identification documents], and the crime alleged in the indictment.
+The [means of identification] [identification documents] must have helped with some important function or purpose of the crime, and not simply have been there accidentally or coincidentally.
+The [means of identification] [identification documents] at least must facilitate, or have the potential of facilitating, the crime alleged in the indictment.

-18 U.S.C. § 1028A(a)(1) provides:
+18 U.S.C. § 1028A(a)(1)provides:

-(a) Offenses. -
+(a) Offenses. - -

-(1) In general. - Whoever, during and in relation to any felony violation enumerated in subsection (c), knowingly transfers, possesses, or uses, without lawful authority, a means of identification of another person shall, in addition to the punishment provided for such felony, be sentenced to a term of imprisonment of 2 years.
+(1) In general. - - Whoever, during and in relation to any felony violation enumerated in subsection (c), knowingly transfers, possesses, or uses, without lawful authority, a means of identification of another person shall, in addition to the punishment provided for such felony, be sentenced to a term of imprisonment of 2 years.